KoalixSwitzerland/koalixcrm/README.md

 -   **Clear and beautiful user interface:**

     Koalix CRM provides an beautiful and easy to use graphical user interface with a lot of nice features

+-   **Easily create your own templates for PDF export:**

+    You can easily create your own templates since it's just HTML

 -   **Excellent workflow:**